tweag/elastic_sync/README.md

 # ElasticSync

-This project is in it's infancy.
+This project is in its infancy.
 So unless you're interested in contributing, you should probably move along.

 This project is inspired by [searchkick](https://github.com/ankane/searchkick).
 It aims to provide: